vstinner/cpython_core_tutorial/what_is_a_cpython_core_developer.rst

 * Know the CPython workflow
 * For C developer: know Python specific issues like reference leaks (and the garbage collector)
+* Good quality patches: proposed changes are good (or almost good) at the first iteration

 CPython has a long history and many unwritten strict rules.
 For example, backward compatibility is taken very seriously.
 We don't remove public